We have surgeries & clinics available every weekday, which are run from 8.30am - 5.30pm.

 For on the day appointments, patients must ring the surgery between 8.00am and 10.30 am to book an appointment for that day.

-Patients can now access the MHOL (My Health Online) website where you can order your repeat prescriptions, book a new appointment or cancel an existing appointment.
+Patients now have access to the new NHS Wales App, where they can order repeat prescriptions, book new appointments, or cancel existing appointment.
+You will be required to register for access to service.

 The pre book-able appointments are available to book up to 8 weeks in advance.